Health Insurance Options in Panama

 60-69 – $117.30 per month

 IMPORTANT!
 Most Panama and international health insurance companies will not insure you if you have pre-existing conditions.
 Family Medical Plan “may” insure you even if you have pre-existing conditions but they will exclude the existing conditions for two years then only cover them at 50% after that.
+If you are diabetic or have had cancer, they will not write a new insurance policy.

 If you are older than 60, they will require a physical, EKG, and lab work before agreeing to insure you.

 Insurance usually does not cover the cost of medications.
 Some medications cost less in Panama, but some cost more.
-Some medications are not available in Panama.
+Some medicines are not available in Panama.
 It would help if you determined the cost and availability of medications in Panama before deciding to move there.

 You can even buy cancer insurance for as little as $63 a year!
 This insurance is only available for those who have never had cancer.